kiranscaria/kiranscaria.github.io/_posts/general/2019-08-16-learning-rate-schedules.markdown

                 for base_lr in self.base_lrs]
 ```

-# Performance Comparison
-Now that we have talked much about many different schedules, let us look at the performance:

 # Understanding Scheduling
 A better way to understand the scheduling methods is by dividing them based on these two criteria: